 What’s with Mexicans and skulls?
 Usually skulls are associated with a negative connatation, but for Mexicans during Dia De Los Muertos, the skull takes on a completely different and beautiful meaning.
 The skull represents death and rebirth, the death of somebody leaving the world as we know it, and a rebirth of your beloved one who has passed and their soul moving on to a world of spirits and the afterlife.
 The skull personifies the humans we once knew, and during the Day of The Dead we take the time to honor the family and friends we have lost with offerings to their spirits in the shape of the skull, the same way our ancestors had done centuries before us.
 Of course there are the traditional foods associated with Dia De Los Muertos like Pan De Muerto, Tamales, Sugar Skulls, and Mole.
 I observe those foods as much as the next person , but I also enjoy making a skull dessert and decorating it ever year along with building my in-home alter.

-Walmart has a wonderful selection of pretty artificial flowers, and I needed some for my home alter I’m building, where I will eventually present my foods.
+I needed some flowers for my home altar I’m building, where I will eventually present my foods.
 Once I grabbed the yellow silk marigolds I ran across a skeleton mold on my way to the check out, and quickly imagined what it would look like on top of a cake.
 I thought of my friend Rocio who I lost twenty years ago and how she loved chocolate cake.
 This year in addition to my family, I will make a special place for Rocio’s chocolate cake and decorate it in marshmallow flowers .

 Ingredients for Dia De Los Muertos Gelatina Cake: